sdmans/shopping-app/README.md

 Extra:
 Users can create a custom recipe that automatically adds all items to the list.
+Create way for users to add and just prices for these items and store those values.

 *Item Model* - What should each item object look like?